What is alopecia from drugs?

 Telogen effluvium is the mechanism of virtually all other medication-induced hair loss.
 The list of possible drug causes is very long and includes:

 - Anti-coagulants — heparin, warfarin and possibly newer anticoagulants such as rivaroxaban, dabigatran and apixaban

 - hormones — oral contraceptive pill (during/after/changing), hormone replacement therapy, androgens

-- others – cimetidine, retinoids (acitretin > isotretinoin), antithyroid drugs, cholesterol lowering drugs, interferons, anti-infective agents, amphetamines, nonsteroidal anti-inflammatory drugs (NSAIDs), bromocriptine, levodopa, some antipsychotic and anti-anxiety drugs, rarely tricyclic antidepressants such as amitriptyline.
+- Others — cimetidine, retinoids (acitretin > isotretinoin), antithyroid drugs, cholesterol-lowering drugs, interferons, anti-infective agents, amphetamines, nonsteroidal anti-inflammatory drugs (NSAIDs), bromocriptine, levodopa, some antipsychotics and anti-anxiety drugs, rarely tricyclic antidepressants such as amitriptyline.

 Anagen effluvium hair loss may become obvious within days to weeks of starting chemotherapy, whereas with telogen effluvium the hair loss usually becomes evident after 2–4 months.

-In a study of women having chemotherapy for breast cancer, the average time between starting chemotherapy and hair loss was 4-5 weeks, but occurred in some as early as 2 weeks.
+In a study of women having chemotherapy for breast cancer, the average time between starting chemotherapy and hair loss was 4–5 weeks but occurred in some as early as two weeks.
 The hair loss was maximal in the second cycle with more than 1000 hairs/day being lost in severe cases.
-Even with chemotherapy the degree of hair loss can vary between no noticeable effect through to severe rapid extensive loss, even on the same drugs and regimes.
+Even with chemotherapy, the degree of hair loss can vary between no noticeable effect through to severe rapid, extensive loss, even on the same drugs and regimes.